 Considering the cold weather and snow, you will need an all-wheel drive when traveling to Leavenworth.
 The average drive time coming from Seattle is around 3 hours but can take longer depending on road conditions.
 The Icicle Village Resort is a popular lodging choice and is centrally located in downtown Leavenworth.

 Recommended by: Yesenia and Sierra – The Sisters Who Voyage

 Jackson, Wyoming, is a rustic mountain town with an extra enchanting feel during the winter season.
-The glorious snow-capped Teton Mountain Range surrounding the Jackson Hole valley adds to the town’s scenic appeal.
+The glorious snow-capped Teton Mountain Range surrounding the Jackson Hole valley adds to the town’s scenic appeal and makes it one of the best places to spend Christmas.
 But the festive activities, frequent Santa sightings, and Christmas decor illuminating the town will certainly put you in the holiday spirit.

 Garland drapes the covered wooden walkways in the Wild West town, and Christmas lights dangle above the streets, casting a radiant glow on the snow.

 In Jackson Hole Town Square, the famous antler arches that greet visitors at every corner are also wrapped with white lights.